NARAYANAREDDY37/Statistics-for-Data-science/README.md

 # Statistics-for-Data-science

-**mean** --> mean is the sum of a collection of numbers divided by the count of numbers in the collection
+- **Mean** --> mean is the sum of a collection of numbers divided by the count of numbers in the collection
+- **Median** --> A median is a value separating the higher half from the lower half of a data sample, a population or a probability distribution.